NEET Exam > NEET Notes > Chemistry Class 11 > Equilibrium in Physical Processes

 3. Chemical Equilibrium

-Chemical equilibrium refers to a state in which the rate of the forward reaction equals the rate of the reverse reaction, ensuring no further change in reactant or product concentrations.
+Chemical equilibrium is the state in which the rate of the forward chemical reaction equals the rate of the reverse reaction, so that the concentrations of reactants and products remain constant with time, although both reactions continue to occur.

 4. Ionic Equilibrium

-Ionic equilibrium occurs when an ionic compound dissociates into its ions in a polar solvent.
-The equilibrium exists between the ions and the undissociated solute in the solution.
+Ionic equilibrium occurs when an ionic compound dissociates into ions in a polar solvent and a balance establishes between the ions and the undissociated solute.
+In such systems the degree of dissociation and the concentrations of ions remain constant at equilibrium.

 Equilibrium in Physical Processes (Physical Equilibrium)

-1. Phase Equilibrium – Balance between different states of matter.
+1. Phase equilibrium - balance between different states of matter (solid, liquid, gas).

-2. Solute-Solid Equilibrium – Equilibrium between a solid and its solution.
+2. Solute-solid equilibrium - equilibrium between a solid and its saturated solution.

 • solid ⇌ liquid